bplantico/PigeonMessenger/Readme.md

 # PigeonMessenger

 Welcome to PigeonMessenger, an API created by Brian Plantico as an at home engineering project during an interview for a Back End Engineering position.
-PigeonMessenger is built using Azure's cloud native Functions and also utilizes the cloud database provider Snowflake for persisten data storage.
+PigeonMessenger is built using Azure's cloud native Functions and also utilizes the cloud database provider Snowflake for persistent data storage.
 The endpoints which you can interact with are outlined below with examples of successful requests and successful responses, however, if you have any questions about this API, please reach out to me directly.

 Deployed Link:
 https://pigeonmessengerapp.azurewebsites.net/api/v1/messages